-Learn how to filter, read, update, and clear the dropdown column on monday boards using the platform API
+Learn how to filter, read, create, update, and clear the dropdown column on monday boards using the platform API

-Read the dropdown column
+Read a dropdown column

 You can query the dropdown column using the column_values object that enables you to return column-specific subfields by sending a fragment in your query.
 Values for the dropdown column are of the DropdownValue type.